 The Goughnuts Tug Toy

 The Goughnuts tug toy is strong and was designed with safety and durability in mind.
-It is of a large size so should stand up to even the biggest Lab’s best efforts to pull at it, whilst being easy to grip and hold.
+It is of a large size so should stand up to even the biggest dog’s best efforts to pull at it, whilst being easy to grip and hold.
 Brilliant for playing tug with your dog, or for two dogs to tug together.
-Find out more about the GoughNuts tug toy here.*

 Soft Toys for Dogs

 Buying soft toys for dogs can be tricky.
-Labradors adore their soft toys, but they don’t always have the best way of showing it… Whether they prefer to snuggly up next to them, shake, squeeze them or rip them to shreds, the attraction is pretty much universal.
+Your dog adores their soft toys, but they don’t always have the best way of showing it… Whether they prefer to snuggly up next to them, shake, squeeze them or rip them to shreds, the attraction is pretty much universal.
 However, it can be pretty frustrating to buy them a lovely new soft toy only to find it in pieces mere minutes later.
-Fortunately, there are some options depending upon how ferociously your Lab likes to play with his cuddles.
+Fortunately, there are some options depending upon how ferociously your dog likes to play with his cuddles.

 The Matz Gator Toy

-His long jointed body is great fun for Labradors to flap around with.
+His long jointed body is great fun for the dog to flap around with.
 And the Gator’s head even rattles too.
-It is also soft and cuddly, so when they are done playing your Lab can happily curl up next to it in bed.
+It is also soft and cuddly, so when they are done playing your dog can happily curl up next to it in bed.
 Great for minor to moderate chewers.
-Find out more about the Matz Gator here.*

 The Unstuffed Skinneeez Raccoon

-However, if your Labrador is a very intense chewer it is possible to pop the squeakers, so I would recommend this for supervised play to be on the safe side.
-Find out more about the Skinneeez Raccoon here.*
+However, if your puppy is a very intense chewer it is possible to pop the squeakers, so I would recommend this for supervised play to be on the safe side.

 The Braidz Monkey

-The large safari Monkey toy isn’t just a cute cuddly companion for your Labrador.
+However hard your dog can chew he is going to struggle to break through the body of the Wubba Monkey by Kong*(paid link).
+The large safari Monkey toy isn’t just a cute cuddly companion for your pet.
 He is specially designed to be durable and withstand a moderate amount of chewing.
 His body is tough, and also helps your dog to polish his teeth and remove plaque whilst he gnaws on it.

 Dog Puzzle Toys

-The best Labrador toys don’t just burn off his excess physical energy, they help him learn to use his brain as well.
-Interactive dog toys like treat dispensers, dog puzzle toys, and dog mazes all require the dog to learn how to access his reward.
+The best dog toy types don’t just burn off excess physical energy, they help your dog learn to use his brain as well.
+Interactive dog toys like treat toys, dog puzzle toys, and dog mazes all require the dog to learn how to access his reward.

-In our experience not all dogs are a fan of these games.
+In our experience not all dogs are happy with these games.
 Our older fox red Lab Tess for example just isn’t that fussed about getting access to a bit of kibble if she has to work too hard for it.
 But our lively younger girl Rachael delights in all of them.
 We have had a look at some of the best interactive dog toys, so that you can pick the ones your Labrador will love.

 The Buster Dog Maze